Are you thinking about closing or selling your medical practice? Several things need to be taken into account when making a career-changing decision.

 This course is appropriate for physicians, residents, students, and family members of medical professionals in all specialties.

-Upon completion of this enduring material, the reader should be able to:
+Upon completion of this enduring material, readers should be able to:

 The participant is required to read the course in its entirety and complete an online test and course evaluation to obtain credit.